MonikaSData/kickstarter-analysis/README.md

 ![Outcomes vs Goals](Resources/Outcomes_vs_Goals.png)
 ---
 ### Challenges and Difficulties Encountered
 Possible challenges could arise if we tried to do deeper dive to understand why some campaigns failed while others were successful.
-Also trying to understand why campaings were cancelled would be difficult as there is no reason for cancellation.
+Also trying to understand why campaings were canceled would be difficult as there is no reason for cancellation.

 ## Results